 Cycle life is how long the joint will last.
 For example, think of a rubber band.
-How many times can you extend a rubber band till it doesn’t go back to the original size or till it breaks?
+How often can you extend a rubber band until it doesn’t return to the original size or until it breaks?
 Likewise, pipeline joints need to last for a while.

-An internally pressurized pipeline expansion joint behaves like that of a slender column under compressive load.
-At some critical end load, the column will buckle, and similarly, at sufficient pressure, internally pressurized flexible joints that are installed between fixed points will also buckle or squirm.
+An internally pressurized pipeline expansion joint behaves like a slender column under compressive load.
+At some critical end load, the column will buckle, and similarly, at sufficient pressure, internally pressurized flexible joints installed between fixed points will also buckle or squirm.

 Load piping joint squirm is recognized by a gross lateral shift of the convolutions off of the longitudinal centerline.
-Expansion Joint squirm can reduce cycle life, or in extreme cases, produce a catastrophic failure.
-To avoid squirm, the joint designer must limit movement capacity and flexibility.
+Expansion Joint squirm can reduce cycle life or produce a catastrophic failure in extreme cases.
+To avoid squirming, the joint designer must limit movement capacity and flexibility.
 This is done with control rods.

 Expansion joints have end fittings such as flanges or butt-welds.
 They should match the size and materials of the connecting equipment.
 Small diameter flexible joints are available with threaded male ends, butt weld ends, or copper ends.
 We also supply threaded flanges.

 Flow liners are fitted inside the industrial expansion joint to protect the pipe joint from erosion damage.
 Damage can be due to an abrasive media or vibration from turbulent flow or velocities which exceed: